Defining Good Safety Culture in Aviation SMS

 Having this list in your SMS indicates that you have carefully thought out which issues are the most important to your SMS.

-Resource: Mandatory vs. Voluntary Issues
+- Safety Chart: Mandatory vs. Voluntary Aviation SMS Issues to Report

 Employees Have Several Ways to Report Issues

-Offering at least several ways to report issues is a great way to encourage a productive hazard reporting culture.
+Offering at least several ways to report issues is a great way to encourage a productive hazard-reporting culture.
 Some good ways are:

 - Standard hazard reporting process;